-• This module makes full use of the e-learning support tools provided by Canvas.

-• The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of coursework and continuous assessment.
+- AVAILABLE TO visiting and exchange students. - This module makes full use of the e-learning support tools provided by Canvas. - The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of coursework and continuous assessment.